usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.2.1.
 Look-up Secret Authenticators
 CSPs creating look-up secret authenticators SHALL use an approved random bit generator to generate the list of secrets, and SHALL deliver the authenticator securely to the subscriber.
 Look-up secrets SHALL have at least 64 bits of entropy, or SHALL have at least 20 bits of entropy if the number of failed authentication attempts is limited as described in [Section 5.2.2](#throttle).

+Look-up secrets MAY be distributed by the CSP in person, by postal mail to the subscriber's address of record, or by online distribution.
+If distributed online, look-up secrets SHALL be distributed over a secure channel in accordance with the post-enrollment binding requirements in [Section 6.1.2](#post-enroll-bind).

 If the authenticator uses look-up secrets sequentially from a list, the subscriber MAY dispose of used secrets, but only after a successful authentication.

 #### 5.1.2.2.
 Look-up Secret Verifiers